Agim Ramadani: Biography

 Agim Ramadani was born on 3 May 1963 in the village of Zhegër located in the Karadak Highlands in the municipality of Gjilan in AP Kosovo.
 His family originally hails from Depce near Preševo and belongs to the Berisha tribe.
 He studied at the higher technical school in Gnjilane in 1980, and the Military Academy for communications in Zagreb, SR Croatia.

 In 1998 Ramadani left Switzerland, where his wife and three children lived, and joined the Kosovo Liberation Army (KLA).
 He died at the Battle of Košare.

 Kosovo War

 Early stage

 On the outbreak of the Kosovo War, Ramadani joined the Kosovo Liberation Army, where he immediately became a commander in the Operational Zone of Dukagjin.

-Battle of Gjocaj and Jasiq
+Gjocaj and Jasiq

 On 28 July 1998 Ramadani came to reinforce the defense of the villages Gjocaj and Jasiq.
 Yugoslav troops attacked the villages from the military outpost of Kosharë to take the two strategic points.
 The attack failed, resulting in three VJ soldiers as well as a VJ Major killed, while the KLA under Ramadani's command suffered three casualties.